hilbix/tino/howto/ansible/README.md

 > While in Ansible you need to explicitly know how it is done, such that you can do things in the right sequence.
 >
 > Ansible is good to be used on demand while things are implemented.
 While Puppet is better for things,
+> which are fully designed before they are actually implemented.
+>
-> which are fully designed before they are actually implemented.  **So Puppet is more Cathedral and Ansible more Bazaar.**
+> **So Puppet is more Cathedral and Ansible more Bazaar.**
+>
+> However when I read the opinion of others, who know Chef or things like Salt etc., then it looks like Puppet is no
+> viable option anymore and others might be better.
+Including, but not limited to Ansible.
+>
+> So I stay with (Open Source) Ansible, because it works, needs no server, needs no client, and is flexible enough.
+> Even that I find the YAML way to declare things far too inflated and ridiculously complex.

 # HowTo Ansible